AqibHasnain/aqibhasnain.github.io/_posts/2022-09-25-metric-learning-essential-genes.md

 adp1_df = pd.concat( ( bacteria_df, adp1_df[adp1_df['is_essential'].isin([0])] ), axis=0).reset_index(drop=True)
 ```

-Next, we will explore chaos game representations (CGR) as a gene sequence embedding approach and ask the questions:
+We now need a way to perform computations with the gene sequences.
+We need a gene sequence string -> unique vector function.
+For this task we will explore chaos game representations (CGR) as a gene sequence embedding approach and ask the questions:

 - Do CGRs allow us to distinguish between essential and nonessential genes?
+(Unsupervised approach)

 - If not, can we use CGRs as a starting point to learn a more meaningful representation of essential gene landscapes?
+(Supervised approach)

 ### Chaos game representation
-I won't discuss details of the representation (code below).
-I encourage you to check out the [paper](https://academic.oup.com/nar/article/18/8/2163/2383530) that first applied CGR to encode gene sequences, finding global and local structure, similarity of gene sequences, and frequency of k-mers.
+To start, I encourage you to check out the [paper](https://academic.oup.com/nar/article/18/8/2163/2383530) that first applied CGR to encode gene sequences, finding global and local structure, similarity of gene sequences, and frequency of k-mers.
+Briefly, the chaos game representation is formed by setting up a discrete-time dynamical system that computes the vector embedding of a gene sequence.
+The dynamical system has been shown to be chaotic, i.e. initial conditions that are infinitesimally close eventually become exponentially far as the system is evolved.
+Why this is a useful property?
+Well it implies that for any two gene sequences, we are likely to end up with unique vector embeddings using the chaos game representation.
+Below is a class which takes a sequence and length of desired k-mers and outputs the chaos game representation:

 ```python